JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 Some safeguarding is refactoring.
 Some is testing.
 Some is tooling.

-It's not education, which puts a burden on developers.
+Safeguarding is not education, which puts a burden on developers.

 Is this Root Cause Analysis?
 ====

-Safeguarding includes analysis of underlying causes, although the word "root" implies a singleton.
+Safeguarding includes analysis of underlying causes, although the word "root" implies a single cause.
 Software systems are complex, and casues intertwine.

 I often see attempts at RCA that are too shallow, such as "we've found the line of code that brought the site down."
 Safeguarding is deeper than that; deep enough to address a genus.

 At the same time, Safeguarding can be *less* deep than RCA.
 It need only go deep enough to reduce the genus by 15%.
-Next time you come around, it will be easier to go a little deeper.
+The next time you have a problem in this area, it will be easier for safeguarding to go a little deeper.